Skip to content

 MSRV vs. nightly requirement

-The SDK's MSRV is 1.85.0 for native targets.
-However, the wasm32-unknown-emscripten target requires Rust nightly because:
+The framed-transport-agnostic core's MSRV is 1.87.0 for native targets, while the signal-fish-client-godot adapter requires Rust 1.94.0.
+Regardless of those stable native floors, the wasm32-unknown-emscripten target requires Rust nightly because:

 1. It is a tier 3 target — pre-built std is not available on stable.